Configuration files¶

 Write example.

-The configuration file is searched based on a wildcard-based pattern.
+The configuration file is searched with a wildcard-based glob pattern.

 Default folder¶